 Effective July 1, 2021, the Foundation moved to an outsourced investment management model in an effort to boost risk adjusted returns and create additional fiduciary safeguards.
 The relationship with Jasper Ridge Partners is managed by members of our leadership team and our Investment Committee, which consists of Foundation Trustees with strong financial and investment management skills.

-Jasper Ridge Partners manages approximately $30 billion in assets for select families, endowments, foundations, pension funds, and sovereign wealth funds.
-They have a team of over 100 investment and operations professionals managing multiclass asset and diversified portfolios, as well as tailored, asset-class specific mandates.
+Jasper Ridge Partners manages approximately $34 billion in assets for select families, endowments, foundations, pension funds, and sovereign wealth funds.
+They have a team of nearly 100 investment and operations professionals managing multiclass asset and diversified portfolios, as well as tailored, asset-class specific mandates.

 Expendable Funds: Gifts to expendable funds are immediately available for spending at the request of the UO; therefore, the investment approach emphasizes preservation of capital—highest possible return with low risk.

 Deferred Gifts: Deferred gifts are managed individually, rather than pooled, because each is unique in terms of payout rate and investment horizon.
 This strategy allows a variety of asset allocation options to be utilized to best satisfy donor needs.

 The Foundation's endowment portfolio consists of donor funds invested to support the educational mission of the University of Oregon in perpetuity.
 These funds are invested to support students, faculty, research, academic programming and facilities as follows:

 As of June 30, 2023, the endowment reached a market value of $1.47 billion.
 Gifts to the endowment are pooled together in a fund of one investment vehicle structure and referred to as the Villard Investment Pool (VIP).
 The strategy of the VIP asset portfolio focuses on varied traditional and nontraditional investment opportunities.